 We are grateful to the Director, NCERT for his support and guidance.
-We also acknowledge the contributions of our colleagues at the Technical Support Group of RMSA, MHRD, RMSA Cell at the National Council of Educational Research and Training (NCERT), National Skill Development Agency (NSDA) and National Skill Development Corporation (NSDC) and Electronics Sector Skill Council of Indian (ESSCI) for their academic support and cooperation.
+We also acknowledge the contributions of our colleagues at the Technical Support Group of RMSA, MHRD, RMSA Cell at the National Council of Educational Research and Training (NCERT), National Skill Development Agency (NSDA) and National Skill Development Corporation (NSDC) and Telecom Sector Skill Council of Indian (TSSC) for their academic support and cooperation.

-We are grateful to the expert contributors and Dipak D. Shudhalwar, Associate Professor (CSE), PSSCIVE, for their earnest effort and contributions in the development of this learning outcome based curriculum.
-Their contributions are dully acknowledged.
+We are grateful to the experts Prof. Prakash Khanale and coordinator, Dipak D. Shudhalwar, Associate Professor (CSE) and Head, Department of Engineering and Technology, PSSCIVE, Bhopal, for his earnest effort and contributions in the development of this learning outcome based curriculum.
+The contributions is dully acknowledged.